MSCoD: An Enhanced Bayesian Updating Framework with Multi-Scale Information Bottleneck and Cooperative Attention for Structure-Based Drug Design: 1 Introduction

-Current molecular generation methods can typically be categorized into three types based on their molecular representations: string-based, graph-based, and three-dimensional structure-based approaches.
-(1) String-based methods, such as those using SMILES sequences~\citep{li2024tengan}, employ language models to generate molecules through sequential token prediction.
-While easy to implement, these methods ignore the natural graph structure and spatial properties of molecules, making it difficult to model complex three-dimensional protein-ligand interactions.
-(2) Graph-based methods utilize graph neural networks~\citep{garg2024generative, wu2024t} to capture molecular topology and chemical bonds, but they typically do not incorporate target protein information and thus cannot fully capture essential binding characteristics.
-(3) Three-dimensional structure-based methods attempt to directly model spatial information of molecules and their targets~\citep{wang2022deep, isert2023structure, batool2019structure, huang2024learning}, but often suffer from low computational efficiency and lack invariance to global rotation and translation.
-Among recent advances, Bayesian updating-based methods like MolCRAFT~\citep{qu2024molcraft, pmlr-v235-pinheiro24a} have shown competitive performance by operating in a fully continuous parameter space, yet they still face critical limitations.
-Most notably, existing methods often process molecular and protein features at a single scale, failing to capture the hierarchical nature of protein-ligand interactions that range from local atomic contacts to global shape complementarity.
-Furthermore, current approaches do not deeply model the dynamic spatial interactions and asymmetric adaptation processes that characterize real binding events, nor do they fully exploit the rich spatial and chemical information present in protein binding sites, leading to suboptimal binding affinity predictions and molecular properties.
+Recent advances in modeling the geometric structures of biomolecules have motivated a promising direction for SBDD.
+Several new generative methods have been proposed, which can be broadly categorized into autoregressive models, diffusion models, and Bayesian updating methods.
+Autoregressive models (ARMs) such as AR~\citep{luo2021AR}, GraphBP~\citep{liu2022Graphbp}, and Pocket2Mol~\citep{peng2022pocket2mol} generate 3D molecules by iteratively adding atoms based on the target binding site.
+However, ARMs tend to suffer from error accumulation and struggle to find an optimal generation order.
+As an alternative, diffusion-based methods, including TargetDiff~\citep{guan3d2023}, DecompDiff~\citep{pmlr-v202-guan23a}, and BINDDM~\citep{huang2024binding}, adopt a non-autoregressive approach.
+They learn to reverse a noise-adding process to generate atom types and positions from a Gaussian prior, using SE(3)-equivariant networks to capture spatial interactions and achieve state-of-the-art performance.
+More recently, Bayesian updating-based methods like MolCRAFT~\citep{qu2024molcraft} have shown competitive performance by operating in a fully continuous parameter space.
+Despite their success, these methods still face critical limitations.
+For instance, while BINDDM captures interactions by extracting key protein-ligand combinatorial substructures, we believe protein-ligand interactions can be modeled with even greater refinement.
+More broadly, most methods typically process molecular and protein features at a single scale, failing to capture the hierarchical nature of protein-ligand interactions, which range from local atomic contacts to global shape complementarity.
+Furthermore, they do not deeply model the dynamic spatial interactions and asymmetric adaptation processes that characterize real binding events, leading to suboptimal binding affinity predictions and molecular properties.

 Recently, multi-scale algorithms have emerged in molecular representation learning~\citep{zhang2024mvmrl} and have demonstrated significant promise for capturing molecular interactions across various spatial and semantic levels.
 Concurrently, attention mechanisms have become a standard tool for modeling complex relational patterns in molecular systems.
 Nevertheless, most current approaches employ relatively simple attention architectures, which are insufficient for capturing the inherent asymmetry and complexity of protein-ligand binding.
 Therefore, there is an increasing demand for more advanced attention mechanisms capable of modeling these intricate interactions.
 The progress in multi-scale feature extraction and the evolution of attention-based models together establish a robust theoretical foundation for the development of next-generation molecular generation frameworks.